MHCPPrograms/worlds-documentation/README.md

 ## 🏷️ Pricing:
 - Range yoru prices from the lowest to the highest across items to see which price suits your users
 - Usefull.
 Price your item based on the usefullness of the product.
 - New - member friendly.
-Make your prices lower for the new joining members and can add prices up.
+Make your prices lower for the new joining members.
 ---
 ## ⏰ Tracking your items:
 To check your items and sells yoru can do the following: